eddiebeltran33/swstarter/README.md

     ./vendor/bin/sail artisan key:generate
     ```

-8. Migrate the app and testing databases (Do this in a new terminal)
+8. Migrate the local and testing databases (Do this in a new terminal)
     ```bash
     ./vendor/bin/sail artisan migrate:fresh && ./vendor/bin/sail artisan migrate:fresh --database testing
     ```
-9. Run Laravel Horizon (Do this in a new terminal)
+9. Run Laravel Horizon (Do this in a new terminal).
     ```bash
     ./vendor/bin/sail artisan horizon
     ```